-- Resource owners wishing to sell regulation service must at least supply a cost-based regulation offer reflecting both Regulation capability offer cost and the Regulation performance cost of the resource by 6:00 p.m. the day prior to operation, and the remainder of the necessary data prior to Regulation market closing as stated above in the Regulation Market Date Timeline section. - Regulation offers are locked as of 6:00 p.m. the day prior to operation.
-The Markets Database is generally unavailable for entry between 12 noon and 4:00 p.m. the day prior to operation while the Day-ahead market is being cleared.
+Resource owners wishing to sell regulation service must at least supply a daily cost-based regulation offer reflecting both Regulation capability offer cost and the Regulation performance cost of the resource by 1415 the day prior to operation, and the remainder of the necessary data prior to Regulation market closing as stated above in the Regulation Market Date Timeline section.

+Daily Regulation offers are locked as of 1415 the day prior to operation.
+The Markets Database is generally unavailable for updates to offers for the next Operating Day between 1030 and the time the office of interconnection posts the results of the Day-ahead Energy Market for that Operating Day while the Day-ahead market is being cleared.
+Hourly updates to Regulation offers, as defined in Section 3.2.2 of this Manual, can be submitted up to 65 minutes prior to the start of the operating hour.
 All resources listed as available for regulation with no offer price have their offer prices set to zero.